Go Insane (song): Critical reception

 prominence as a soloist."
 Chris Morris of Musician magazine thought that the title track possessed "nervous undercurrents".
 The Washington Post commented that the song's "punchy mid-tempo rhythm, catchy guitar riff, melody hook and the chorus harmonies all make this reminiscent of Fleetwood Mac, even if there are some odd effects in the background and an unsettling theme in the lyrics."
 AllMusic likened "Go Insane" to Buckingham's work with Fleetwood Mac and highlighted the song's "massed choral sounds."

+Live versions

+During live performances, Buckingham has performed acoustic fingerstyle solo renditions of "Go Insane" on a nylon-string guitar.
+He first performed the song in this style on his 1992–1993 tour promoting the Out of the Cradle album and also on Fleetwood Mac's 1997 tour supporting The Dance, where it also appeared on the DVD edition of the album.